oscardelama/RepData_PeerAssessment1/PA1_template.md

-## Loading and preprocessing the data
+## I. Loading and preprocessing the data

 We will just load the data and keep it as is.
-An additional pre-processing is not required.
+This is the code needed to load the data:

 ```r